fatedier/frp/README.md

 * Take a look at our [issues list](https://github.com/fatedier/frp/issues) and consider sending a Pull Request to **dev branch**.
 * If you want to add a new feature, please create an issue first to describe the new feature, as well as the implementation approach.
 Once a proposal is accepted, create an implementation of the new features and submit it as a pull request.
 * Sorry for my poor english and improvement for this document is welcome even some typo fix.
-* If you have some wanderful ideas, send email to fatedier@gmail.com.
+* If you have some wonderful ideas, send email to fatedier@gmail.com.

 **Note: We prefer you to give your advise in [issues](https://github.com/fatedier/frp/issues), so others with a same question can search it quickly and we don't need to answer them repeatly.**